OutSystems/cloud-connector/README.md

 To install, use either the binary or Docker option.
 If your system supports it, there are several advantages of running `outsystemscc` as a Docker image as opposed to a binary.

 * You always run the latest release.
 You don't need to reinstall each new release.
-* It can be run on Windows or any system that supports Docker.
+* It can run on Windows or any system that supports Docker.
-* Without additional configuration it will start with the Docker daemon on system boot.
+* Without additional configuration it starts with the Docker daemon on system boot.
-* For advanced use cases, it can be orchestrated with Kubernetes.
+* For advanced use cases, you can use Kubernetes for orchestration.

 <div class="info" markdown="1">

-After install, ensure the firewall for the private network(s) is configured correctly.
+After install, ensure you configure the firewall for the private network(s) correctly.
 Find guidance in the **Firewall setup** section below.

 </div>